aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 The GEI Score and CIMC Details information boxes appear as absolutely positioned HTML elements overlaying the map canvas.
 This approach arose from limitations in Plotly's native annotation system, which cannot accommodate interactive elements like close buttons or handle click-triggered visibility toggling.

 Absolute positioning with hardcoded pixel offsets creates numerous design challenges: non-responsive layouts that break on mobile devices, z-index conflicts requiring manual stacking order management, and fragile positioning that breaks when map dimensions change.
-The boxes assume a fixed map size of 1400×1000 pixels—resizing the browser window or adjusting map dimensions causes misalignment.
+The boxes assume a fixed map size of 1400×1000 pixels-resizing the browser window or adjusting map dimensions causes misalignment.

 Ideal implementations would use viewport-relative positioning or anchor points tied to geographic coordinates, but Plotly's architecture does not support such spatial anchoring for HTML overlay elements.